 Ping (Packet INternet Groper) - An Internet utility used to determine whether a particular IP address is online.

-POP3 (Post Office Protocol 3) - A standard protocol used to retrieve e-mail stored on a mail server.
+POP3 (Post Office Protocol 3) - A standard mail server commonly used on the Internet.

-Port - 1.
-The connection point on a computer or networking device used for plugging in a cable or an adapter.
-2. The virtual connection point through which a computer uses a specific application on a server.
+Port - The connection point on a computer or networking device used for plugging in cables or adapters.